Movansha/remote-cmd-line/README.md

 Basic remote control application for Windows

-This app allows to do them on a remote PC:
+This app allows to do these on a remote PC:

 - ⚙️ Execute system commands
 - 🔊 Play beeps